privacybydesign/pbdf-website/pages/en/irma-verifier.md

 organisation.
 However, if it comes to large scale usage of IRMA, it is important that the foundation has a stable financial position in order to maintain the IRMA infrastructure.
-As described above, the foundation does ask money for certain activities (advise, issuing of attributes, software adaptations).
-In addition, the foundation depends on subsedies and support of third parties.
+As described above, the foundation does ask money for certain activities (advice, issuing of attributes, software adaptations).
+In addition, the foundation depends on subsidies and support of third parties.

 [To the top](#top)